-GUIDELINES FOR PREPARING PROJECT REPORT
+GUIDELINES FOR PREPARING INTERNSHIP REPORT

-- 8. Project reports should be typed neatly only on one side of the paper with 1.5 or double line spacing on an A4 size bond paper (210 x 297 mm).
+1. Internship reports should be typed neatly only on one side of the paper with 1.5 or double line spacing on an A4 size bond paper (210 x 297 mm).

-- 9. The margins should be: Left -1.25'', Right -1'', Top and Bottom -0.75''.

-- 10. The total number of reports to be prepared are

-- v) A copy to the department library

-- vi) A copy to the concerned guide(s)

-- vii) Two copies to the sponsoring agency

-- viii) Candidate's copy.

-- 11. Before taking the final printout, the approval of the concerned guide(s) is mandatory with suggested corrections, if any, to be incorporated.

-- 12. For making copies dry tone Xerox is suggested.
-Every copy of the report must contain Inner title page (White) Outer title page with a plastic cover Certificate in the format enclosed both from the college and the organization where the project is carried out.

-- 13. An abstract (synopsis) not exceeding 100 words, indicating salient features of the work.
-(NB: four copies of the abstract are to be submitted to the Department on the date of submission separately)

-- 14. The organization of the report should be as follows

-- xiii) Inner title page

-- xiv) Abstract or Synopsis

-- xv) Acknowledgments

-- xvi) Table of Contents

-- xvii) List of table & figures (optional)

-- xviii) Usually numbered in roman

-- xix) Chapters (to be numbered in Arabic) containing Introduction-, which usually specifies the scope of work and its importance and relation to previous work and

-- the present developments, Main body of the report divided appropriately into chapters, sections and subsections. - xx) The chapters, sections and subsections may be numbered in the decimal form for e.g. Chapter 2, sections as 2.1, 2.2 etc., and subsections as 2.2.3, 2.5.1 etc. - xxi) The chapter must be left or right justified (font size 16).
+- 2. The margins should be: Left -1.25'', Right -1'', Top and Bottom -0.75''. - 3.
+The total number of reports to be prepared are - v) A copy to the department library - vi) A copy to the concerned guide(s) - vii) Two copies to the industry guide - viii) Candidate's copy. - 4.
+Before taking the final printout, the approval of the industry and guide in the college is mandatory with suggested corrections, if any, to be incorporated. - 5.
+For making copies dry tone Xerox is suggested.
+Every copy of the report must contain Inner title page (White) Outer title page with a plastic cover Certificate in the format enclosed both from the college and the organization where the project is carried out. - 6.
+An abstract (synopsis) not exceeding 100 words, indicating salient features of the internship work.
+(NB: four copies of the abstract are to be submitted to the Department on the date of submission separately) - 7.
+The organization of the report should be as follows - i) Inner title page - ii) Internship completion certificate - iii) Abstract of internship - iv) Acknowledgment - v) Table of Contents - vi) List of table & figures (optional) - vii) Usually numbered in roman - viii) Chapters (to be numbered in Arabic) containing Introduction-, which usually specifies the scope of work and its importance and industrial importance, Main body of the report divided appropriately into chapters, sections and subsections. - ix) The chapters, sections and subsections may be numbered in the decimal form for e.g. Chapter 2, sections as 2.1, 2.2 etc., and subsections as 2.2.3, 2.5.1 etc. - x) The chapter must be left or right justified (font size 16).
 Followed by the title of chapter centered (font size 18), section/subsection numbers along with their headings must be left justified with section number and its heading in font size 16 and subsection and its heading in font size 14.
-The body or the text of the report should have font size 12. - xxii) The figures and tables must be numbered chapter wise for e.g.: Fig. 2.1 Block diagram of a serial binary adder, Table 3.1 Primitive flow table, etc. - xxiii) The last chapter should contain the summary of the work carried, contributions if any, their utility along with the scope for further work. - xxiv) Reference OR Bibliography: The references should be numbered serially in the order of their occurrence in the text and their numbers should be indicated within square brackets for e.g. [3].
+The body or the text of the report should have font size 12. - xi) The figures and tables must be numbered chapter wise for e.g.: Fig. 2.1 Block diagram of a serial binary adder, Table 3.1 Primitive flow table, etc. - xii) The last chapter should contain the summary of the internship work carried, contributions if any, their utility along with the scope for further work. - xiii) Reference OR Bibliography: The references should be numbered serially in the order of their occurrence in the text and their numbers should be indicated within square brackets for e.g. [3].
 The section on references should list them in serial order in the following format.